 (b) entering into supervision arrangements with one or more [recognised supervisory bodies].

 (2A) If the Independent Supervisor enters into supervision arrangements with one or more bodies, it must oversee the effective operation of those supervision arrangements.]

-(3) For this purpose “supervision arrangements” are arrangements [established by the Independent Supervisor or] entered into by the Independent Supervisor with a body, for the purposes of this section, in accordance with
+(3) For this purpose “supervision arrangements” are arrangements [established by the Independent Supervisor or] entered into by the Independent Supervisor with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.